ICESAT-2HackWeek/surfit/README.md

 prevent conflicts when merging with master.

 ### `data`
 Data products can be found here.
+* A description of our ATL03 and ATL06 naming conventions is as follows:
+* *

 ### `satellite info`
 Satellite info and data dictionaries found here.